 Software-defined Networks

 Software-defined Networks (SDN) is an emerging network architecture in which the control plane and the data plane are separated from each other.
 The architecture of SDN involves three primary layers which are the Application and Service layer, the Control layer, and the Infrastructure layer.
-These layers are defined on the Application plane, the Control plane and the Data plane of the network device as seen in the following figure.
+These layers are defined on the application plane, the control plane and the data plane of the network device as seen in the following figure.
 The SDN initiative led by the Open Networking Foundation (ONF) [1], proposed this open architecture to answer the networking difficulties with the ability to simplify the network configuration automation and provide platform to deploy programmable networks.
 The SDN architecture enhances the degree of abstraction by separating the network data and control planes, in contrast to the conventional distributed network architecture, where network devices are closed and vertically coupled, binding the software with hardware.